-- H-9 Education Campaign.
-Engage and educate Alameda residents about the benefits of building housing for citizens of Alameda, who are often essential workers, all income groups, special needs communities, and the unhoused by: - Adopting an annual budget allocation for outreach and education and thwarting disinformation about housing. - Preparing a video on affordable housing to be shown at public hearings on projects. - Offering tours of affordable housing projects in the city. - Developing programs to involve affordable housing residents as advocates for affordable housing. - Preparing a written history of actions taken in Alameda to remove public housing after World War II, pass legislation such as Measure A in 1973 to prohibit any future construction of multifamily housing, the eviction of Harbor Island tenants, and other events that resulted in the systematic reduction in the supply of affordable housing in Alameda. - Engaging former residents in telling their stories, leading to a plan to offer them first rights to new housing.
+- H-9H-10 Education Campaign.
+Engage and educate Alameda residents about the benefits of building housing for citizens of Alameda, who are often essential workers, all income groups, special needs communities, and the unhoused by: - Adopting an annual budget allocation for outreach and education and thwarting disinformation about housing. - Preparing a video on affordable housing to be shown at public hearings on projects. - Offering tours of affordable housing projects in the city. - Developing programs to involve affordable housing residents as advocates for affordable housing. - Preparing a written history of actions taken in Alameda to remove public housing after World War II, pass legislation such as Measure A in 1973 to prohibit any future construction of multifamily housing, the eviction of Harbor Island tenants, and other events that resulted in the systematic reduction in the supply of affordable housing in Alameda. - Engaging former residents in telling their stories, leading to a plan to offer them first rightspreferences to new housing.
 Such a program would inform and educate current residents and help Alamedans be more bound to their past.
 These housing initiatives can be part of the city's efforts to build social housing across the city.

-Goal 2: Affirmatively further fair housing to foster inclusive neighborhoods and remove barriers to housing for vulnerable communities.

-H-10 Inclusive and Equitable Plans, Standards, and Regulations.
-Promote inclusive and equitable housing plans, policies, and zoning regulations that are inclusive, nondiscriminatory, and culturally responsive; reduce disparities; promote equitable access; minimize the impacts of income disparity; minimize displacement; and promote fair and affordable housing.

-- H-11 Fair and Inclusive Decision Making.
-Ensure inclusive community participation in all housing planning, public investment, and development review decision making by: - Actively engaging all segments of the community, especially those that have historically been less engaged in city decision making, such as lowerincome families, people of color, and Native American tribes. - Ensuring that a cross-section of the community is represented on city-appointed boards and commissions addressing housing policy and regulation. - H-12 Barriers.
-Eliminate barriers to housing that disproportionately affect populations in protected classes, lower income households, and special needs populations by rescinding or mitigating development standards that are exclusionary, discriminatory, or otherwise impede the development of housing that is affordable to lower income households, such as prohibitions on multifamily housing, prohibitions on density above 21 units per acre, and other standards that increase the cost to construct housing. - H-13 Universal Design.
+- Goal 2: Affirmatively further fair housing to foster inclusive neighborhoods and remove barriers to housing for vulnerable communities. - H-19H-11 Inclusive and Equitable Plans, Standards, and Regulations.
+Promote inclusive and equitable housing plans, policies, and zoning regulations that are inclusive, nondiscriminatory, and culturally responsive; reduce disparities; promote equitable access; minimize the impacts of income disparity; minimize displacement; and promote fair and affordable housing. - H-11H-12 Fair and Inclusive Decision Making.
+Ensure inclusive community participation in all housing planning, public investment, and development review decision making by: - Actively engaging-all segments of the community, especially those that have historically been less engaged in city decision making, such as lower-income families, people of color, and Native American tribes. - Make engagement and outreach more accessible by meeting people where they are and, providing compensation, food, and/or childcare, whenever possible. - Ensuring that a cross-section of the community is represented on city-appointed boards and commissions addressing housing policy and regulation. - H-12H-13 Eliminate Barriers.
+Eliminate barriers to housing that disproportionately affect populations in protected classes, lower income households, and special needs populations by rescinding or mitigating development standards that are exclusionary, discriminatory, or otherwise impede the development of housing that is affordable to lower income households, such as prohibitions on multifamily housing, prohibitions on density above 21 units per acre, and other standards that increase the cost to construct housing. - H-13H-14 Universal Design.
 Require universal design in all new housing to ensure equal access to new housing for persons with disabilities.
-Advocate for changes to

-State Density Bonus law to prohibit waivers from local universal design requirements.
+Advocate for changes to State Density Bonus law to prohibit waivers from local universal design requirements. - H-14H-15 Prevent Discrimination in Housing.
+Provide services to counsel tenants and landlords on their rights and responsibilities. - H-15H-16 Rent Stabilization Control Ordinance and Fair Housing and Tenant Protection Ordinance Act.